Kafta in pita

 The first time I had this dish was in Lebanon when a childhood friend took me to a restaurant called Taaj El-Moulook (meaning The kings’crown) in Broummana.
-She had ordered it for us along with a thousand other items for our mezze.
+She had ordered it for us, it is called arayess, along with a thousand other items for our mezze.
 I absolutely loved it and vowed to get the recipe.
 The good news is it is a speedy and delicious dish.
 Firstly, you make the kafta.
 Then you stuff the pita and plop it in the oven for 5 minutes.
 I have served it at parties and people love it.
 This dish and a fattoosh salad and everybody is happy to be eating a light and healthy meal!

 1 lb or about 500g of ground meat (lean) either lamb or beef